-The parole system is a form of community-based treatment of offenders, and it aims to prevent reoffending and promote reformation, rehabilitation and smooth social reintegration.
+Parole is a form of community-based treatment of offenders, and it aims to prevent reoffending and promote reformation, rehabilitation and smooth social reintegration.

-When a person sentenced to imprisonment with or without work shows signs of substantial reformation, the person may be released early on parole by a disposition of the Regional Parole Board after that person has served one-third of the sentenced term or 10 years in the case of life imprisonment (See Penal Code (Article 28)).
-More concretely, according to an ordinance issued by the Ministry of Justice, parole can be granted to inmates (i) who are deemed to have a sense of remorse for the offence they committed and are deemed to be willing to reform and rehabilitate themselves, (ii) have no likelihood of repeating an offence, and (iii) it is thus deemed reasonable to place them under parole supervision for their own reformation and rehabilitation and (iv) the general sentiment of society approves of that decision.
+When a person sentenced to imprisonment shows signs of substantial reformation, the person may be released early on parole by a decision of the Regional Parole Board after that person has served one-third of the sentenced term or 10 years in the case of a life imprisonment (See Article 28, Penal Code).
+More concretely, according to an ordinance issued by the Ministry of Justice, parole can be granted to inmates (i) who are deemed to have a sense of remorse for the offence they committed and are deemed to be willing to reform and rehabilitate themselves, (ii) have no likelihood of re-offending , (iii) it is thus deemed reasonable to place them under parole supervision for their own reformation and rehabilitation, and (iv) the general sentiment of society approves of that decision.

-Parole decisions are made by Regional Parole Boards upon application by the warden of the correctional institution where the inmate is accommodated; inmates are not entitled to apply for parole.
-Alternatively, the Regional Parole Board may commence a parole examination on its own initiative.
+Parole decisions are made by Regional Parole Boards upon application by the correctional institution where the inmate is accommodated; inmates are not entitled to apply for parole.
+In addition, the Regional Parole Board may commence a parole examination on its own initiative.